 Four students were awarded $1,000 scholarships based on a combination of their scientific abstract, poster and presentation of data.
 Winning the scholarships were: Keayla Harr, Jeromesville, Ohio; Lilli Heinen, Olathe, Kansas; Mary Markland, Overland Park, Kansas; and Yu Shin Wang, Taichung City, Taiwan.

 Undergraduate research is an opportunity to perform in-depth study, gain transferable skills, develop critical thinking and problem-solving abilities, define academic and professional interests, and form relationships with mentors, professors, and other students.
 The program gives students the opportunity to work with ASI faculty and graduate student mentors on a project that is rewarding and helps them prepare for their next goals.

 Undergraduate research helps students understand the value and constraints of data.
 Whether they go on to graduate school, return to the ranch, or venture into industry, these students will use data every day to make decisions.
 An undergraduate research experience helps them understand how to value that data during the decision-making process and will help make them more successful animal scientists.

 Summary of the students' projects and mentors:

-Three students will be presenting research at regional or national meetings.
-Their project and mentors are:
+Six of the undergraduate research students will be presenting their research at regional or national meetings.

 Undergraduates interested in learning more about the ASI research program, or those interested in sponsoring the program, can contact Dr. Cassie Jones, Coordinator of Undergraduate Research, at 785-532-5289 or firstname.lastname@example.org.